ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

-* TODO: Highlight Part 1 and Part 2 with link to Part 2
-* TODO: Clearly explain what Jenkins Home means
-* TODO: make code use have same naming convention and layout
-* TODO: add Series Overview for Part 2
-* TODO: squash commits before making pr

 ## Introduction
 I have been on a client these past few months that had specific requirements to organize their pipeline in such a way that would be repeatable accross all of their services.
 During my journey, I stumbled accross [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/).
 The shared library can be used by all of their services to handle CI and CD.
 During the discovery process of working with shared libraries, I found that using a `seed` job or `job that creates jobs` to be a great tool to accomodate the client as requirements for all services were amended.